 All visitors should arrive at 8:15 am so that they can be introduced to the teacher and settled in before school starts at 8:30 am.
 Preschool and kindergarten children are picked up at 12:15 pm.
 Children first grade and above may be picked up at 3:00 or 5:00 PM.

 Delphi students enjoy having visitors in their class and are very inviting and friendly.
 After all, they were once visitors themselves.

 5. Notifying Parents of Admissions Decisions

 Delphi Academy, along with most Boston-area independent schools, notifies parents in early March.
-Acceptance letters are mailed on March 10th.
-Parents are asked to accept a place by April 6th.
+Acceptance notifications are sent on March 10th.
+Parents are asked to accept a place by April 1st.
 Delphi keeps a wait list during the spring.
 Spaces often do open up in the spring and summer, and occasionally a space becomes available during the school term as well.
-Parents must inform the school by April 6th of their decision and submit their contract and a non-refundable deposit of $500 at that time.
+Parents must inform the school by April 1st of their decision and submit their contract and a non-refundable deposit of $500 at that time.

 If you are reading this after the deadlines have past, please do not hesitate to call as there may still be space available.